Regular DB2 maintenance required for maintaining your IBM Directory Server

 Database optimization via idsrunstats (or other method):

-On any server that receives regular LDAP update traffic, the ITDS version of DB2 runstats needs to be run to keep DB2's system catalog statistics up-to-date (so the DB2 optimizer makes good choices when executing SQL queries).
+On any server that receives regular LDAP update traffic, the Directory Server version of DB2 runstats needs to be run to keep DB2's system catalog statistics up-to-date (so the DB2 optimizer makes good choices when executing SQL queries).

 There's a simple and a complicated method for doing runstats, depending on your requirements and experience with DB2.

 ( Important note: ITIM/ISIM and ITAM/ISAM have their own specific requirements for how to run a suitable db2 runstats and provide scripts to automate this.
 See each product's performance tuning scripts and documentation for more details.
-Their methods should replace the methods below.)
+Their methods should replace the methods below.
+The latest performance tuning scripts provided by this ISIM tech note covers all requirements of SDS behind ISIM, ISAM or any other application.)

 Runstats: Simple Method

-The simplest way is to run the command provided by ITDS called ' idsrunstats'.
-This command requires no arguments and runs 'db2 runstats ...' with the ITDS-recommended options, so just run:
+The simplest way is to run the command provided by Directory Server called ' idsrunstats'.
+This command requires no arguments and runs 'db2 runstats ...' with the Directory Server recommended options, so just run:

 (Or, if you have more than one instance: 'idsrunstats -I <instance>'.)